 Regardless of the stage, stability, and health of any romantic relationship or encounter you have, first consider your own needs, challenges, and boundaries so that you can healthily explore how psychedelics can benefit you.

 In this guide, we’ll explore how psychedelics impact sexual performance, desire, intimacy, and your overall sex life.
 We’ll also provide you with some tips that make the healing process more effective while minimizing risks.

 Psychedelics definitely have the potential to impact our sexual desires.
 Serotonergic hallucinogens are a class of psychedelic drugs strongly linked to the neurotransmitter serotonin—commonly referred to as 5-HT—which is linked to sexual desire.

-This category of psychedelics includes LSD, psilocybin, MDMA, DMT, 5-MeO-DMT, mescaline, and DOI (though ketamine and cannabis are often included, too).
+This category of psychedelics includes LSD, magic mushrooms, MDMA, DMT, 5-MeO-DMT, mescaline, and DOI (though ketamine and cannabis are often included, too).
 Here is how three of the most widely known psychedelics impact sexual desire.

 Studies show that drugs like MDMA tend to leave users socially and sexually disinhibited.
 The participants of this study reported feeling outgoing and sensual, often seeking affection from other individuals.

 One interesting outcome of this lowered inhibition was that study participants “described the lowering of their ‘sexual standards’ because they were high.
 Specifically, they tended to report that they engaged in sexual interactions with individuals they would not normally be attracted to if sober.”